About the Event

 Individuals and teams proposing new ventures can have advisors and coaches, who may be faculty members, business executives, or entrepreneurs.
 While this is encouraged, it is not required.
 However, it is the students who must present their own original ideas and participate in the various activities connected with the Competition.

-• Each team or individual contestant whose proposal has been selected as a finalist for the competition will be reimbursed for up to $200 to defray expenses incurred in the course of preparing the Business Plan.
+• Each team or individual contestant whose proposal has been selected as a finalist for the competition will be reimbursed for up to $200 to defray expenses incurred in the course of preparing the Business Model Canvas.

 • Approved expenses include the following: developing prototypes or models, informational brochures, phone calls, software tools to build a Web site, travel required for research, and legal and accounting services.
 Meals, hotel stays, entertainment, computer hardware or electronic items for team members are not eligible for reimbursement.